-SUMMARYHigher omega-3 intake is associated with higher bone density, which could help preven bone disease.
-However, it's unclear whether fish oil supplements are beneficial.

-Vitamin B12 - Sufficient B12 Intake Lowers Homocysteine Levels

-Homocysteine is a non-protein amino acid created as a by-product through the metabolism of methionine and cysteine.
+SUMMARYHigher omega-3 intake is associated with higher bone density, which could help prevent bone disease.
+However, it's unclear whether fish oil supplements are beneficial. of CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACT CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR CONTRACTOR Vitamin B12 - Sufficient B12 Intake Lowers Homocysteine Levels Homogystoing is a non-protoin amine paid expeted as a by was duet there we the lives of weathing and Homocysteine is a non-protein amino acid created as a by-product through the metabolism of methionine and cysteine.
 Unfortunately, a wealth of research, including systematic reviews, strongly associates high homocysteine levels with cardiovascular disease (19, 20).

-There are also strong associations between homocysteine and dementia as well as age-related macular degeneration (21, 22, 23).

-Interestingly, a consistent link exists between low levels of vitamin B12 and higher plasma homocysteine (24, 25, 26).

-A randomized controlled trial supports these associations too.
+There are also strong associations between homocysteine and dementia as well as age-related macular degeneration (21 , 22 , 23).
+Interestingly, a consistent link exists between low levels of vitamin B12 and higher plasma homocysteine (24, 25, 26). microstingly, a condition link exists between low levels of vitallin B12 and higher plasma homocysteme (24, 25, 26).
+A rendersite of controlled trial controlled trial A randomized controlled trial supports these associations too.

-North Control of the Control of the

 In a trial featuring 140 participants with high blood levels of homocysteine, eight weeks of vitamin B12 supplementation "significantly reduced" homocysteine levels (27).
 Probiotics and health: